Ryan Reynolds is having a difficult summer.

 The problem, besides the been-there-done-that plot, is that the jokes are raunchy for all the wrong reasons.
 Writers Jon Lucas and Scott Moore simply throw different situations at the cinematic wall and hope for a few to stick.

-For example, Dave finds himself acting in a porno with an older woman who has had tons of plastic surgery.
-Mitch find himself at the reins of a multi-million-dollar merger.
+For example, Dave finds himself acting in a pornographic film with an older woman who has had tons of plastic surgery.
+Mitch finds himself at the reins of a multi-million-dollar merger.
 These two guys aren’t living a day in the life of their best friend; they are living an unbelievable day in the life of their best friend.

 Worst of all, the movie is simply not funny.
 The jokes are only jokes because they are outlandishly absurd.
 There’s no real backbone to anything.